Welcome to Worcester Area Group (U3A)

-We are a self-help, self-managed learning co-operative and have just over 1000 members (September 2017) contributing to over 100 different Interest Groups.
+We are a self-help, self-managed learning co-operative and have just over 1000 members (September 2017) contributing to 90 different Interest Groups.
 No qualifications are necessary and none are awarded, the accent is on fun.

 There are many ways to help – co-ordinating an interest group, volunteering for the committee, organising a talk or visit, preparing refreshments, being a ‘new member’ buddy to name but a few.
 We ask all members to consider how they, personally, can contribute to Worcester U3A – not necessarily as soon as they join, but over time.

 Our 'season' runs from mid-September to the following April or May with a few groups carrying on through the summer.
 Most Interest Groups meet fortnightly.
 We also have a fortnightly Main Meeting, September to May, open to all members, with visiting speakers and a chance to meet other members socially.

 Main meetings are held at the Green Centre, Dines Green, or St. Peters Baptist Church, WR5.
 Interest Groups use a variety of Worcester venues, including Church Halls, Community Centres, libraries and members’ own houses.

 What does it cost?
 These figures apply to 2018/2019